Lions claim first-round sweep of Bearcats in MIAA tourney

 "Credit to our guys.
 There were five or six at-bats that I thought were really hard at-bats and they battled hard and were able to get hits," MSSU head coach Bryce Darnell said.

-The comeback win means MSSU won't have to return Sunday to finish the series and instead gets a day of rest.
+The comeback win means MSSU didn't have to return Sunday to finish the series and instead gets a day of rest.

 "Yeah.
 'Cause anything can happen, right — in Game 3?
 We obviously wanted to try and win it today," Darnell added.
 "Northwest is scrappy.
 They're a hard team to strike out."